-*SeaMonkey quotes may not be true of your bulbs but they sound pretty good don’t they?
+*SeaMonkey quotes may not be true of your bulbs but they sound pretty good, don’t they?

 Snake Lily Drancunculus vulgaris

-Snake Lily or Dragon Lily fascinates every one of every age.
+Snake Lily or Dragon Lily fascinates everyone of every age.
 Not just the flower either, for me, it’s the entire organism.
 Top to bottom.
 Below ground, that engorged disk makes a perfect storage case.
-Everything that will grow to fascinated us is packed inside that palm-sized tuber.
+Everything that will grow to fascinate us is packed inside that palm-sized tuber.
 Then a thick stem pushes up, snaked skinned and fragile, it spirals up a foot or so.
 And reaches for something, like a vine searching for light.
 Silver brushed leaflets unfurl and float and start feeding the tuber.
 That energy pushes the prize, at first a black snake of a flower, it too unfurls to reveal garnet tissue, thick, leathery petal.
 Enchanting, rich color, repulsive smell.
 Flies swarm to find the sweet dark rotting smell emanates for just a few hours.
 Our teaching moment, our learning moment, our “Oh man nature blows us away moment.”
 Have the camera ready.

 Tiny Tulips Tulipca clusiana

 Parrots, ruffles, stripes, or crazy colors, tulips get bit and beautiful for two weeks max then they die.
 But this funky little cousin actually multiplies.
 It actually sets seeds that come up.
 Now it may not be with you for 50 years but I have a colony that’s at least 12 years old.
 Beside’s being peculiarly small, the other thing that makes tiny tulips peculiar is that they live.
 We like that.